8bitplus

 Originally the games were supplied on fairly large and flat cartridges.
 These cartridges hold the game in ROM’s at a total size of 168mb.

 Sega also produced a GD-Rom drive add-on for the Naomi.
 It was external and connected to a special cartridge (called the Dimm module) that contained RAM chips instead of ROM’s.
 The contents of the GD would be read into the RAM and run from there.
 GD-Rom games also came with a digital key which was required to run the game.
 This was plugged into the Dimm Module.
-The successor to the Naomi, Naomi 2 was also fully compatible with the original ROM board games and GD-Roms.
+The successor to the Naomi, Naomi 2 was also fully compatible with the original cartridge games and GD-Roms.

 Final Notes